Rio DeFi Price Reaches $0.11 on Major Exchanges (RFUEL)

-Rio DeFi (RFUEL) traded flat against the US dollar during the 24-hour period ending at 21:00 PM Eastern on March 16th.
-During the last seven days, Rio DeFi has traded flat against the US dollar.
-Rio DeFi has a total market cap of $27.69 million and $3.38 million worth of Rio DeFi was traded on exchanges in the last day.
-One Rio DeFi coin can now be bought for $0.11 or 0.00000223 BTC on popular exchanges.
+Rio DeFi (RFUEL) traded flat against the dollar during the 1-day period ending at 18:00 PM E.T. on March 19th.
+Rio DeFi has a total market cap of $27.69 million and $3.38 million worth of Rio DeFi was traded on exchanges in the last 24 hours.
+One Rio DeFi coin can now be purchased for $0.11 or 0.00000223 BTC on popular exchanges.
+Over the last week, Rio DeFi has traded flat against the dollar.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.